Lee County 4-H Offers Summer Science Camps

 If you haven’t noticed, our world is changing pretty fast…Modern jobs, as well as those of the future are going to those that can think critically, analyze and communicate.
 Careers in science, technology, engineering, and math (STEM) are in high demand, but recent research shows the United States may be lagging behind with many employers unable to find highly skilled workers that can thrive in today’s competitive workplace.

-Considering the critical importance and lucrative opportunities possible through science, technology, engineering, and math experiences for our young people; Lee County 4-H is excited to present our Summer STEAM programming.
-You may have noticed that I added an “A” to the previous acronym, which represents the valuable inclusion of “Arts” into the other exciting offerings of our standard STEM summer curriculum.
-Running June through August, Lee County 4-H will offer a host of hands-on, interactive day camps in areas of Science, Technology, Engineering, Arts and Math (STEAM) that include: Foods/Nutrition/Farm to Kitchen/Food Safety, Vocations in Science, Cloverbud Camp (5-8 year olds), Horticulture Science, Agricultural and Animal Sciences, Plant Identification, Biofuels, Quilting, and Chemistry and Physics.
-A schedule of classes will be available for viewing on our website beginning April 16, with online registration beginning on May 1.
+Considering the critical importance and lucrative opportunities possible through science, technology, engineering, and math experiences for our young people; Lee County 4-H is excited to present our Summer STEM programming.
+Running June 12th through August 18th, Lee County 4-H will offer a host of hands-on, interactive day camps in areas of Science, Technology, Engineering, and Math (STEM) that include: Foods/Nutrition/Food Safety, Vocations in Science, Cloverbud Camp (5-8 year olds), Horticulture Science, Agricultural and Animal Sciences, Plant Identification, and Chemistry and Physics.
+A schedule of classes will be available for viewing on our website beginning April 17th with on-line registration beginning on May 1st.
 Hopefully your child will join us for a summer filled with science and fun!

 Bill Stone is County Extension Director for North Carolina Cooperative Extension in Lee County.